Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 High Antioxidant Foods

-Antioxidant-rich foods such as Chaga mushroom, matcha green tea, turmeric root, and organic blueberries can help protect the body against heavy metal toxicity and support the body's natural detoxification processes.
+Antioxidant-rich foods such as Chaga mushroom, matcha green tea, turmeric root and organic blueberries may help support general wellbeing.

 Excess Toxins and Allostatic Load Elimination